RuokaiYin/LoAS/README.md

 Accepted to MICRO 2024.
 The first study on spMspM acceleration for dual sparse SNNs.

-This repo intends to provide the source codes in PyTorch for fine-tuning and profiling the SNN models used in this work.
+This repo intends to provide the source codes in PyTorch for fine-tuning and profiling the SNN models.

 1a.
 Profiling the SNN models to examine the original ratio of silent neurons. python3 model_profile.py -profile --n_mask 0